binaliashodariya9758-spec/Restaurant-Management-System/README.md

   4     Sandwich  120
   5     Exit       -

-5. Conclusion
+4. Conclusion

-This project demonstrates a basic implementation of a menu-driven application using C++.
-It helps in understanding how loops and conditions work together to create interactive programs.
-Although simple, it forms the foundation for more advanced systems like restaurant management software, where features like billing, ordering, and inventory can be expanded further.
+   -> This project successfully demonstrates a Restaurant Billing System using Object-Oriented Programming in C++.
+It allows users to select items, enter quantity, and generate the total bill efficiently.
+   -> By using encapsulation, inheritance, and polymorphism, the system becomes modular, reusable, and easy to maintain.
+Overall, the project provides a clear understanding of how OOP concepts can be applied to solve real-world problems.